Leadership Training Courses in Forecasting and Communication:

 Mentoring and “writer in Residence” Programs

-A team of experienced editors and writers will provide on-call support to an organization’s reports and publications, ensuring they are crafted at a professional level and achieve intended effect on their target audiences.
+A team of experienced editors and writers will provide on-call writing and editorial support to an organization’s reports and publications, ensuring they are crafted at a professional level and achieve intended effect on their target audiences.

 A U.S. Navy Command needed to develop a strategy paper to make the case for its vision of operations over the next 10 years.
 We assisted the writing team, providing mentoring and feedback in the four phases of the project: ideation, outlining, drafting, and editing.
 The document was successfully used to shape senior leadership’s understanding of key issues and trends.